1 Who can register a birth

 If your baby was born in West Sussex, you can register at any of our registration offices.

-If your baby was born outside West Sussex, you may register 'by giving a declaration of the birth' at any of our registration offices.
+If your baby was born outside West Sussex, we cannot currently register these births due to the backlog as a result of the pandemic.

 4 What you need when registering a birth

-When registering the birth, you should know the:
+When registering the birth you will need to supply the:

-- name, surname and sex of the baby
+- date and place of birth of the baby

-- date of parent/s marriage or civil partnership (if applicable)
+- date of the parents' marriage (if applicable)

-You may not need to give all of this information, depending on who is registering the birth.
+You may not need to give all this information, depending on who is registering the birth.